Skip to content

 Tip

-You can install NetAlertX also as a Home Assistant addon Home Assistant via the alexbelgium/hassio-addons.
+You can install NetAlertX also as a Home Assistant addon Home Assistant via the alexbelgium/hassio-addons repository.
 This is only possible if you run a supervised instance of Home Assistant.
 If not, you can still run NetAlertX in a separate Docker container and follow this guide to configure MQTT.

 ⚠ Note